Frank Yates

 Frank Yates FRS (12 May 1902 – 17 June 1994) was one of the pioneers of 20th-century statistics.

 Biography

-Yates was born in Manchester, England, the eldest of five children (and only son) of seed merchant Percy Yates and his wife Edith.
+Yates was born in Manchester, England, the eldest of five children (and only son) of seed merchant and botanist Percy Yates and his wife Edith.
 He attended Wadham House, a private school, before gaining a scholarship to Clifton College in 1916.
-In 1920 he obtained a scholarship at St John's College, Cambridge, and four years later graduated with a First Class Honours degree.
+In 1920, he obtained a scholarship at St John's College, Cambridge, and four years later graduated with a First Class Honours degree.